|

 mussels and the skate, both served in a delicious and slightly spicy lemon and oil sauce.
 You can get just about any fish grilled or fried and they have several different saganakis with mussels and jumbo shrimp.
 Try their excellent potato salad and gavro pasto (marinated anchovies), their fish soup, soupia (cuttlefish) with spinach, and their Rizotto me Thalassina made with shrimp, mussels and mushrooms.
 Lots of salads and vegetable dishes, this is a great place for serious vegetareans and for those

 who can't live without meat they have grilled beef and pork steaks, and some cassarole dishes.
-They also have a dozen or more different ouzos, tsipuros and tsikoudia and nice house wine.
+They also have a hundred or more different ouzos, tsipuros and tsikoudia and good house wine.
 Nice music, nice atmosphere and cool clientele.
-Not really a place for families with young kids, its small, but great if you are young and adventurous which you need to be to find it. |
+Not really a place for families with young kids, its small, but great if you are young and adventurous which you need to be to find it.

 |